facebookarchive/torchnet/README.md

 It is easy to iterate over datasets using a for loop.
 However, sometimes one wants to filter out samples in a on-the-fly manner or thread sample fetching.

 Iterators are here for this particular cases.
-In general, refrain writing iterators for handling custom cases, and write instead a `tnt.Dataset`
+In general, refrain from writing iterators for handling custom cases, and write instead a `tnt.Dataset`

 Iterators implement two methods: